 Ofwat has not yet created NAV charging rules to reflect this method of developer charging, although it clearly expects companies to do so.
-We agree entirely with this approach and therefore apply a discount on the water infrastructure charge as set out in Table 5.
+We agree entirely with this approach and therefore apply a discount on the water infrastructure charge as set out in Table 6.

 The same NAV discount will be given against the "relevant multiplier" infrastructure charges payable in respect of the connection of non-household properties.
-This is described in Condition C of our Instrument of Appointment.
+This is described on our website.